dagger/dagger/docs/current/guides/882813-build-test-publish-java-spring.md

   </Tabs>

   This workflow runs on every commit to the repository `main` branch.
 It consists of a single job with five steps, as below:
-    - The first step uses the [Checkout action](https://github.com/marketplace/actions/checkout) to check out the latest source code from the `main` branch to the GitHub runner.
+    1. The first step uses the [Checkout action](https://github.com/marketplace/actions/checkout) to check out the latest source code from the `main` branch to the GitHub runner.
-    - The second step uses the [Docker Login action](https://github.com/marketplace/actions/docker-login) to authenticate to Docker Hub from the GitHub runner.
+    1. The second step uses the [Docker Login action](https://github.com/marketplace/actions/docker-login) to authenticate to Docker Hub from the GitHub runner.
 This is necessary because [Docker rate-limits unauthenticated registry pulls](https://docs.docker.com/docker-hub/download-rate-limit/).
-    - The third and fourth steps download and install the required programming language and corresponding Dagger SDK on the GitHub runner.
+    1. The third step downloads and installs the required programming language on the GitHub runner.
+    1. The fourth step downloads and installs the Dagger SDK on the GitHub runner.
-    - The final step executes the Dagger pipeline.
+    1. The final step executes the Dagger pipeline.

 The Docker Login action and the Dagger pipeline both expect to find Docker Hub credentials in the `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` variables.
 Create these variables as GitHub secrets as follows: